 In 2006, police referred up to 25,000 persons for drug testing to the Mol Main Forensic Unit.
 Out of those referred, drug intoxication was confirmed in 9,089 people, including 7,787 people who classified under administrative offence, and 1,302 people (in both groups, men exclusively) with confirmed repeated drug use.
-The latter were charged with criminal offences, which in-
+The latter were charged with criminal offences, which included a subgroup of 11 who were sentenced for drug use in the past.